IARCbioinfo/nextflow-course-2018/README.md

 Change your `~/.nextflow/config` with the one on the config folder in this repository.

+Check cluster usage using `bhosts` or your own jobs using `bjobs`.
+You can also run our script to check what the others are doing: `/appli57/scripts/bjobs_monitor.r`.

 ## Useful links

 - IARC bioinformatics [GitHub organization](https://github.com/IARCbioinfo)